cloudify-cosmo/cloudify-helm/cloudify-manager-worker/README.md

 - Is highly available, can be deployed with multiple replicas. ( available only when used NFS like Storage file system )
 - Uses persistent volume to survive restarts/failures.
-- Uses external DB (postgress), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami/postgresql
+- Uses DB (PostgreSQL), which may be deployed as a dependency automatically (also possible to use external postgresql).
-- Uses external Message Brokers (rabbitMQ), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami
+- Uses Message Brokers (rabbitMQ), which may be deployed as a dependency automatically.

 This is how the setup looks after it's deployed to 'cfy-example' namespace (it's possible to have multiple replicas (pods) of cloudify manager):